WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/Contributing.md

 ### Live Previews in Xcode

 To preview a note in Xcode while editing it, you need to open the Assistant Editor.
-The easiest way to do that is by holding all three keys left of the space bar on your keyboard (⌃ ⌥ ⌘) and pressing the ⏎ return key.
+Just hold all three keys left of the space bar on your keyboard (⌃ ⌥ ⌘) and press the ⏎ return key to toggle the Assistant Editor.

 @Image(source: "Contributing-Xcode-Live-Preview")

 > Tip: Sometimes the Assistant Editor might not refresh or show a blank screen.
-In those cases, you can quickly close & reopen the Assistant Editor with the shortcut.
+In those cases, you can quickly close & reopen the Assistant Editor by using the shortcut twie.
 And make sure that "Documentation Preview" is selected in the Dropdown at the top of the Assistant Editor.

 ### Image Name & Format